flokk.

 Vasa Museum (Vasamuseet)

 The Vasa Museum houses a nearly complete 17th-century warship that sank on its maiden voyage and was raised from Stockholm harbor in 1961.
-Kids are stunned by the sheer scale of the ship, and the mult
+Kids are stunned by the sheer scale of the ship, and the multilevel walkways let you view it from bow to stern at different heights.

 culture